MiczFlor/RPi-Jukebox-RFID/docs/INSTALL-COMPLETE-GUIDE.md

 If you want to install the **Spotify+ version**, [read this first](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki/Spotify-FAQ).

-1. While shut down, disconnect mouse, keyboard and HDMI
+1. Connect the RFID Reader
-1. Connect RFID Reader
+1. Conntect USB Sound Card if available
-1. Conntect USB Sound Card, plug in the 3.5" speakers with the Ground Loop Isolator in between.
+1. Plug in the 3.5" speakers with the Ground Loop Isolator in between.
 If you have chosen the example speakers from above, you can power them either through the Raspberry Pi or through an external power source.
 1. Boot your Raspberry Pi
-1. Open a terminal in your second computer and login via SSH using the `pi` user and your static IP address.
+1. Open a terminal in your second computer and login via SSH using the `pi` user and default password `raspberry`.
 If you see a question about authentication and fingerprint, type `yes` and hit `enter`
     ```
     ssh pi@raspberrypi.local
     ```